 Education Development Trust in the UK is required to report on the organisation's gender pay gap.
 Read our gender pay report below.

 Education Development Trust has committed to support the United Nations Global Compact and its Ten Principles in the areas of Human Rights, Labour, Environment and Anti-Corruption.
-Click here for our Communication on Engagement with the United Nations Global Compact.
+Click here for details on our commitment to the United Nations Global Compact, or click here to read our latest Communication on Engagement.

 Education Development Trust is committed to achieving Net Zero emissions by 2040.
 Read our Carbon reduction plan below.